Skip to main content

 Off-Leash Training: Train dogs to respond reliably to commands when off-leash.
 This skill ensures they stay within safe proximity during hunts and can heed directions promptly.

-Strength Exercises: Engage dogs in activities that promote core strength and muscle development, such as uphill running, tug-of-war games, and carrying weighted objects.
+Strength Exercises: Engage dogs in activities that promote core strength and muscle development, such as roading from ATV or horse, water retrieving drills using dummy launchers, and carrying weighted objects.

 Agility Training: Set up obstacle courses to challenge dogs' agility, incorporating hurdles, tunnels, and balance beams to simulate real hunting conditions.